nirtyj/algorithms/leetcode/src/com/leetcode/binarysearch/notes/binary_search.md

 # Binary Search

 ## When to Use
-1. If we can discover some kind of monotonicity, for example, if condition(k) is True then condition(k + 1) is True, then we can consider binary search.
+1. There exists a ***defined search space where the answer lie within the range of left min and right max*** and a ***function/condition that can split elements in the search space with left half to True, and the other half to False***, or vice versa
-2. There exists a function that can map elements in left half to True, and the other half to False, or vice versa
+2. If we can discover some kind of monotonicity, for example, if condition(k) is True then condition(k + 1) is True, then we can consider binary search.

 ## Template
 1. **https://leetcode.com/discuss/study-guide/786126/python-powerful-ultimate-binary-search-template-solved-many-problems**